-Remember that this process is much easier if you and your dog are wearing life jackets.
+Remember that this process is much easier if you and your dog wear life jackets.
 It’s also much easier to pull off if you have a friend with you on the water.
-Therefore, whenever possible, try to practice this process near shore with a friend nearby before you set off on a long solo kayaking outing.
+Therefore, whenever possible, try to practice this process near shore with a friend nearby before you set off kayaking alone.

 Paddling is a gear-intensive sport in its own right.
-Kayaking with your dog requires even more gear to ensure that your four-legged padding companion is safe and comfortable on the water.
+And kayaking with your dog requires even more gear to ensure that your four-legged companion is safe and comfortable on the water.

 In addition to all of the equipment you’d usually bring on the water, consider packing the following items when you have your furry friend in tow:

 - Dog Life Jacket – As is the case with us humans, dogs shouldn’t head out onto the water without a life jacket.
-Even if your pup is a skilled swimmer, a doggy life jacket is essential as the handles on them make it easier for you to help your dog back into your kayak should they go for a swim.
+Even if your pup is a skilled swimmer, a life jacket is essential as its handles make it easier for you to help your dog back into your kayak should they go for a swim.

-- Leash and Harness – A leash and a harness is a must for any kayaking trip with your dog as you’ll want to have an easy way to keep your pup near you whenever you’re on land, such as at the put-in.
-That said, it’s dangerous to keep your dog on a leash while you’re paddling, so only use it when you’re walking around before or after your outing.
+- Leash and Harness – A leash and a harness is a must for any trip with your dog as you’ll want to have an easy way to keep your pup near you whenever you’re on land, such as at the put-in.
+That said, keeping your dog on a leash while you’re paddling is dangerous, so only use it when walking around before or after your outing.

 - Dog Treats – Every dog loves to nibble on treats, so bringing a collection of your dog’s favorite snacks is a great idea when you’re on the water.
-Treats help train your dog and reinforce good behaviors, so they’re a great thing to have for any adventure pup.
+Treats help train your dog and reinforce good behaviors, so they’re great for any adventure pup.

-- Water and a Bowl – Regardless of whether you’re paddling on fresh or saltwater, it’s important to bring clean water and a bowl for your dog while kayaking.
+- Water and a Bowl – Regardless of whether you’re paddling on fresh or saltwater, bringing clean water and a bowl for your dog while kayaking is important.
 The freshwater in lakes can contain harmful pathogens that can make your dog sick, so it’s best to bring clean water for them whenever you head outside.

-- Food If You’re Out for the Day – If you’re planning on paddling for more than a few hours, it’s worth packing some kibble for your dog to munch on.
-Even if your dog normally only eats two meals in a day, the extra activity involved with kayaking might make them more hungry than usual.
+- Food if You’re Out for the Day – If you’re planning on paddling for more than a few hours, it’s worth packing some kibble for your dog to munch on.
+Even if your dog usually only eats two meals a day, the extra activity involved with kayaking might make them more hungry than usual.

-- Something Comfy for Your Dog to Sit On – The hard plastic found in most kayaks isn’t exactly a comfortable thing to sit on for most dogs.
+- Something Comfy for Your Dog to Sit On – The hard plastic found in most kayaks isn’t the most comfortable thing to sit on for dogs.
 So, it’s worth packing a towel, blanket, or even a kayak dog seat for them to cozy up on as you paddle.

-- Towel – Unless you particularly enjoy having a wet dog in the back of your car after a day of paddling (we certainly don’t), then a towel is an essential piece of gear for any kayak outing.
+- Towel – Unless you enjoy having a wet dog in the back of your car after a day of paddling (we certainly don’t), a towel is essential for any kayak outing.
 Be sure to bring a dedicated towel for your dog so you can dry them before you head home.

 - Dog Sunscreen – Although most people don’t realize it, dogs can get sunburned.
-However, human sunscreen isn’t appropriate for canine use, so be sure to invest in some dog-friendly sunscreen before you take your puppy out for a day of paddling in the sunshine.
+However, human sunscreen isn’t appropriate for canine use, so be sure to invest in dog-friendly sunscreen before you take them out for a day of paddling in the sunshine.

 - First Aid Kit – A first aid kit is a vital piece of gear for any paddling trip.
-If you’re going kayaking with your dog, be sure to bring a first aid kit that also includes some supplies for taking care of canine injuries.
+If you’re going kayaking with your dog, bring a first aid kit that includes some supplies for taking care of canine injuries.

 - Poop Bags – Poop bags are a must-have accessory whenever you take your dog on an adventure, and kayaking is no exception.
 These bags are most useful for cleaning up after your pooch at the put-in and take-out, though dogs have been known to do their business on kayaks, too, from time to time.
 Moral of the story: Always come prepared!